Echuya Batwa: Demographics

 As of 2014, the Uganda Bureau of Statistics estimates that there are approximately 6,700 Batwa people in Uganda, comprising 0.2% of the country's population.
 This estimation is higher than that found in the 2002 National Population and Housing Census, which estimated their population to be 3,500.

 Health

 In October 2021, the PBS Newshour reported that the Batwa population in Uganda has a life expectancy of just 28 years, and that about 40% of children do not survive to the age of five.
 One Ugandan doctor said that the discrimination many Batwa face in Ugandan society has made it harder for the Batwa to access healthcare.
 Health issues facing the Batwa include malnutrition, pneumonia, respiratory tract infections, and HIV/AIDS.
 Alcohol addiction also afflicts many Batwa, particularly men.

 Economic livelihood

 In a report on the Batwa people in October 2021, a reporter for the PBS Newshour called the Batwa "among the poorest inhabitants of one of the world's poorest countries".
 Major sources of income for the Batwa include the tourism sector and agricultural work.
-A significant amount of young Batwa women perform sex work in order to survive and earn income.

 Many Batwa have little or no formal education, and approximately 10% of Batwa children are enrolled in school as of 2021.